 How Getresponse handles email segmentation:

 Getresponse just released a useful report, titled “List Segmentation.”
-The purpose is to show you how you can take advantage of internal tools to categorize your subscribers and boost your email conversion rate.
+The purpose is to show you how you can take advantage of internal segmentation tools to categorize your subscribers, using demographic segmentation, and boost your email conversion rate.

-They also provide advanced segmentation videos that will help you make the most out of your list’s segments.
+They also provide advanced segmentation videos that will help you devise your segmentation strategy and to make the most out of your list’s segments.

 Note: In Getresponse, email segmentation is handled by the “Automation” feature.

-However, before you segment your email list, you have to create two or more different campaigns in your account.
+However, before you segment your email list, you have to create two or more different email marketing campaigns in your account.

-Follow these simple steps to create your campaigns:
+Follow these simple steps to create your email campaigns:

 Step #1: Sign up for or log into your Getresponse account.

-Step #2: Click on current campaign and select “Create campaign.”
+Step #2: Click on current email campaign and select “Create campaign.”

-Repeat the process for each campaign that you want to set up.
+Repeat the process for each email marketing campaign that you want to set up.

 Now it’s time to segment your email list, based on the campaigns that you’ve created.
 You should follow these simple steps: